2.5 GPA, sophomore standing by summer, 2 semesters college-level Spanish.

 2. Schedule and meet with Kristine Djerf, the Study Abroad Advisor for Latin America.
 Appointments can be set up in person at 1111 UCC or over the phone at 319-335-0353.

-3. After meeting with the Advisor click here to complete the Iowa Study Abroad Application.
+3. After meeting with the Advisor click here to complete the University of Iowa Study Abroad Application.

 4. Students need to write a 250-word statement explaining why this particular program is important to them academically, personally and professionally.
 Include in the essay any prior experiences and/or interests that may have prepared you for it.
 Then this document needs to be uploaded to the application along with a copy of your grade report from ISIS.
 Students must also submit two letters of recommendation (at least one of them academic) to the Study Abroad office in order to complete the application process.